-The good news is – laser inscription on a diamond’s girdle have become a popular trend for security enhancement (which is why we now have Australian and Canadian diamonds that are laser-inscribed, because that's how we roll).
+The good news is – laser inscription on a diamond’s girdle have become a popular trend for security enhancement.

 What are Laser-Inscribed Diamonds?

-A laser inscription is a combination of letters and numbers etched in a diamond (or any rock!), most often on the stone’s girdle.
+A laser inscription is a combination of letters and numbers etched in a diamond (or any rock!), most often on the stone’s girdle (the thin outside perimeter of that separates the top and the bottom of the diamond).
 The numbers and letters form the unique ID of your diamond, and is paired with the ID on its certification report.
 This provides a way to verify your rock, so that you can avoid fraud scenarios.
-Like the one we started out with here.

 Also, if someone really wanted your precious jewel, altering or removing the serial code could be done quite easily.
 (Sorry to burst your bubble.)